Starting a Business

-How to set up a U.S. ecommerce business
+How to start a U.S. ecommerce business

-If you’re setting up a U.S. business, you’ll have many decisions to make, from deciding the type of business structure that fits with your company’s goals to figuring out when and how to register for an employer identification number (EIN).
 In this article, we’ve outlined everything you need to know to navigate these steps along with a few key takeaways.

 Key takeaways